First female director of GCHQ appointed

 Foreign Secretary James Cleverly announced that Anne Keast-Butler has been appointed to succeed Sir Jeremy Fleming as head of the Government’s intelligence organisation.

-Ms Keast-Butler, currently MI5’s deputy director-general, will take up the role in May when Sir Jeremy leaves after six years, making her the security agency’s 17th leader since its inception.
+Ms Keast-Butler, currently MI5’s deputy director-general, will take up the role in May when Sir Jeremy leaves after six years, making her the security agency’s 17th leader since its inception in 1919.

+The married mother-of-three and dog lover, who grew up in Cambridge and has a maths degree from the University of Oxford, said she is “delighted” to be appointed and “can’t wait to get started”.

-She said she is “delighted” to be appointed, adding that GCHQ’s mission is “as inspiring today as it was when it was founded”.
+Ms Keast-Butler, who has spent 30 years working in national security, also described GCHQ’s mission is “as inspiring today as it was when it was founded.”

-“I was privileged to work in GCHQ a few years ago, so I know I am again joining a world-class team of people from diverse backgrounds with a broad range of skills, who share a singular focus on making our country safer, more secure, and more prosperous,” she said.
+She said: “I was privileged to work in GCHQ a few years ago, so I know I am again joining a world-class team of people from diverse backgrounds with a broad range of skills, who share a singular focus on making our country safer, more secure, and more prosperous.

 “I am passionate about continuing to ensure that GCHQ is an organisation where everyone can perform to their very best.